 Migrating water fowl -- most notably wild ducks -- are the natural carriers of bird flu viruses.
 It's suspected that infection can spread from wild fowl to domestic poultry.

-Because the disease has spread to wild birds, pigs, and even to donkeys, it will be hard, if not impossible, to eradicate.
+Because the disease has spread to wild birds, pigs, and even to donkeys, it will be difficult, if not impossible, to eradicate.
 As of 2011, the disease was well established in six nations: Bangladesh, China, Egypt, India, Indonesia, and Vietnam.